Online Retail Sales Training

 Is Retail Sales Training Like Product Knowledge Training?

 A retail sales training program is behavioral training.
-It is designed to change the way one person responds to another in a brick and mortar store.
+It is designed to change how one person responds to another in a brick-and-mortar store.
 Many people don’t get this.

 Product or technical training is passive and concerned with facts.
 The learner has to do nothing.

-For example, product training on a piano would involve how many keys there are, the science of a C Major scale, differences in sounding board materials, tuning requirements and the like.
-You would not have to actually be in front of a piano.
+For example, product training on a piano would involve the number of keys, the science of a C Major scale, differences in sounding board materials, tuning requirements, and the like.
+You would not have to be in front of a piano.

-But with behavioral training, the learner has to actively take an action and that requires practice.
+However, with behavioral training, the learner must actively act, which requires practice.

-Behavioral training on a piano would involve how to hold your hands, how to crossover your fingers in a two-octave scale, etc.
+Behavioral training on a piano would involve learning how to hold your hands, crossover your fingers on a two-octave scale, and other related skills.

-While you could understand the facts of it, the key to mastery is practice .
+While you can understand its facts, the key to mastery is practice.

-You take online retail sales training to understand what to do but mastery only comes with that consistent practice.
-You must interface with humans to develop muscle memory to become welcoming; you must choose the right words to put in your mouth and be able to micro-adjust on the fly to adapt to each stranger.
+You take online retail sales training to understand what to do, but mastery only comes with consistent practice.
+You must interface with humans to develop muscle memory and become welcoming; you must choose the right words to put in your mouth and be able to micro-adjust on the fly to adapt to each stranger.

-Your retail sales training must be designed to include at a minimum how to approach a shopper, what to say and not say at the outset, how to use probing questions, how to present the benefits of the product over the features, and how to suggestively sell one additional item that makes that first purchase more complete.
+Your retail sales training must be designed to include, at minimum, how to approach a shopper, what to say and not say at the outset, how to use probing questions, how to present the product's benefits over its features, and how to suggestively sell one additional item that makes that first purchase more complete.

 What is Online Retail Sales Training and What Should It Involve?

-One difference between online training and in-person is that online typically will be an off-the-shelf solution that offers one set program.
-In-person can offer a customized training program that is only concerned with your specific store.
+One difference between online training and in-person training is that online training typically offers an off-the-shelf solution with one set program.
+In-person training can offer a customized program that is only concerned with your specific store.
 But remember that customization comes at a much higher cost.
-You probably already have product-specific training from your vendors, so that’s not what you should be concerned with creating, at least at the beginning.
+You probably already have product-specific training from your vendors, so that’s not what you should be concerned with creating, at least initially.

-You can develop your own retail sales training program, but is impractical for many because the creation and rollout of such a program from start to finish could take anywhere from eight to ten months and possibly as long as a couple years until it is all scripted, filmed, beta-tested in the field, and gets final approvals from the multitude of people who each want to find a way to tweak it.
+You can develop your own retail sales training program.
+Still, it is impractical for many because the creation and rollout of such a program from start to finish could take anywhere from eight to ten months and possibly as long as a couple of years until it is all scripted, filmed, beta-tested in the field, and gets final approvals from the multitude of people who each want to find a way to tweak it.

-Even if you choose some of the self-service platforms, what works for one salesperson often doesn’t work for another, so choosing what to train and who will do it often become stumbling blocks to success.
+Even if you choose some of the self-service platforms, what works for one salesperson often doesn’t work for another, so choosing what to train and who will do it often becomes a stumbling block to success.

-That’s why my online training program SalesRX is the best choice for your retail business.
-The tens of thousands of dollars have been spent, the content is based on my proven system that trains employees to engage a stranger, build rapport, and close the sale.
+That’s why my online training program, SalesRX, is the best choice for your retail business.
+Tens of thousands of dollars have been spent, and the content is based on my proven system that trains employees to engage a stranger, build rapport, and close the sale.
 It has been vetted by hundreds of brands and thousands of users on sales floors around the world.
-And it takes just minutes, not years to signup and begin training your sales reps.
+And it takes just minutes, not years, to sign up and begin training your sales reps.

-When you do sign up, you’ll be able to realize one of the key values of online training, it takes very little off-floor time.
-The practice of new skills can come at any time there is a down moment yielding you a higher rate of return.
+When you sign up, you’ll realize one of the key values of online training: it takes very little off-floor time.
+The practice of new skills can come at any time there is a down moment, yielding you a higher rate of return.

 Why is now the time for retail sales training?
 Watch the video.